raverpay/Raverpay/md/IMPLEMENTATION-COMPLETE.md

 ## 🚀 What Was Built

-I've successfully implemented **production-ready email and SMS verification** for MularPay:
+I've successfully implemented **production-ready email and SMS verification** for RaverPay:

 ### ✅ **Email Service (Resend)**